Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Catapult vs Trebuchet vs Ballista: Battlefield Roles

-The comparison of catapult vs trebuchet vs ballista reveals that each machine had a specialized purpose.
+Comparing catapult vs trebuchet vs ballista shows that each machine had a specialized purpose.

 • Castle sieges